SolaceDev/solace-dev-codelabs/markdown/dt-otel/dt-otel.md

 * solace-opentelemetry-jms-integration-\<version\>.jar [Solace PubSub+ OpenTelemetry Integration API for JMS](https://repo1.maven.org/maven2/com/solace/solace-opentelemetry-jms-integration/1.0.0/solace-opentelemetry-jms-integration-1.0.0.jar)
 * jms-auto-instrumentation-sampler-sources.jar (Source code for the Solace jms application for publishing and receiving messages)

-You will be able to download the following package from the Solace product download site: [MISISNG LINK]()
+You will be able to download the following package from the Solace product [download site](https://products.solace.com/download/COMMUNITY_CODELABS_TRACING)

 When extracting from this archive, it is mandatory that there are no SPACES in the full path to the working directory.